 Choosing the right repayment plan can have a long-term effect on your financial situation, and it's worth taking the time to compare plans.
-There's not one right answer, but there's likely a right answer for you.
+There is no one-size-fits-all solution, but there is a right fit for you.